 - Format:

-- Speaking & Writing (54–67 minutes): Essay writing, repeat sentences, describe images.
+- Speaking & Writing (54–67 minutes): Essay writing, repeating sentences, and describing images.

 - Reading (29–30 minutes): Fill in blanks, multiple choice, reorder paragraphs.